ptaiga/organizer/README.md

  - [x] Checkboxes for tasks instead radiobuttons
  - [ ] Highlighting (red color) of overdue tasks
  - [x] Change project of task
+ - [ ] View number of tasks for every project in sidebar

 ---